empyreanx/vcap/README.md

-# Vcap
+# Vcap (3.0)

 ## Introduction

-Vcap aims to provide a concise API for working with cameras and other video capture devices that have drivers implementing the V4L2 spec.
-It is built on top of the libv4l userspace library (the only required dependency) which provides seamless decoding for a variety of formats.
+Vcap aims to provide a concise API for working with cameras and other video capture devices that have drivers implementing the Video for Linux API (V4L2) specification.
+It is built on top of the libv4l userspace library (the only dependency) which provides seamless decoding for a variety of formats.

-Vcap is built with performance in mind and thus eliminates the use of dynamic memory allocation during frame grabbing.
 Vcap provides simple, low-level access to device controls, enabling applications to make use of the full range of functionality provided by V4L2.

+## Features

+* MIT licensed
+* Written in C99 for portability
+* Two files for easy integration into a build system.
+Can also be built as a shared library
+* Simple enumeration and handling of video devices
+* Streaming and read modes are supported
+* Iterators for enumerating formats, frame sizes, frame rates, controls, and control menu items
+* Ability to retrieve details about formats and controls
+* Extensive error checking and reporting

+## Improvements

-This is the second iteration of Vcap, the previous version was written in 2015 when I was still a fledgling C/C++ developer.
-This version contains many improvements including of how formats and controls are enumerated (iterators!) and how memory is managed.
-Enjoy!
+This is the third iteration of Vcap, the previous versions were written in 2015 and 2018.
+This version contains many improvements, both internally and to the API.
+Among these are:

+* Vcap is now licensed under the MIT license.
+* The source and header files of the previous version have been consolidated into a single source and header file for easy integration into a build system.
+* Code that relied on external dependencies for import/export of settings, and saving frames to PNG/JPEG has been removed for portability reasons.
+* Both streaming and read modes are now supported.
+* Code for allocating/manipulating structs containing image buffer data has been eliminated in favor of having using `vcap_get_image_size` to allocate the buffer (on the heap or stack) directly with the necessary size. .
+* Format/control iterators are no longer allocated on the heap.
+* Error messages are device specific.

 ## Building and Installation